-A nominated group (limited to 10) will participate in workshops to develop the Educational Principles and Education Rationale which will inform the Functional Design Brief.
-These workshops are chaired by the SINSW Senior Project Director (or delegate) and may be facilitated by an Education Consultant.
-This activity will inform the development of the building design.
+A nominated group participated in workshops to develop the Educational Principles and Education Rationale to inform the Functional Design Brief.
+These workshops were chaired by the SINSW Senior Project Director (or delegate) and at times facilitated by an Education Consultant.
+This activity informed the development of the building design.